alexarch21/history-explorer-card/README.md

 ![image](https://user-images.githubusercontent.com/60828821/156686793-c0cdace6-87c0-4c1e-bb7f-58dd04035be5.png)

-The exported CSV can optionally be customized:
+The exported CSV can be customized.
+The following settings are optional.
+If they are not present, the defaults will be used.
 ```yaml
 type: custom:history-explorer-card
 csv: